terodox/terodox.tech/content/posts/2019-09-15--web-components-part-3/index.md

 ## Named slots

 Slots have a `name` attribute that can be used to designate multiple slots.
 The name on the slot can then be mirrored into the `slot` attribute on the tag intended to occupy that slot.
-This gives use the control to have a lot of different content flow into a component in a controlled manner.
+This gives us the control to have a lot of different content flow into a component in a controlled manner.

 Alongside named slots we can have a _default_ slot.
 This slot will be the catch-all for any content not placed into a named slot.
 In our quick example the slotted content went into the _default_ slot.